- GDP (PPP):

-The Gambia’s economic freedom score is 58.0, making its economy the 102nd freest in the 2022 Index.
-The Gambia is ranked 14th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+The Gambia’s economic freedom score is 57.9, making its economy the 101st freest in the 2023 Index.
+Its score is essentially unchanged from last year.
+The Gambia is ranked 11th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

 The Gambia gained independence from the United Kingdom in 1965.
-Dictator Yahya Jammeh took power in 1994 and after Adama Barrow defeated him in the 2016 presidential election refused to step down until other countries in the region intervened militarily to force him from office.
-Political tensions rose after Barrow decided to serve his full term until 2021, breaking a pledge to leave after serving for three years.
-In December 2021, Barrow won a second term.
-The government is courting Chinese investment and has signed a duty-free trade agreement with Beijing.
-The Gambia is surrounded geographically by Senegal, and revenue depends heavily on exports of peanuts, leaving the economy vulnerable to price fluctuations and market shocks.
+Dictator Yahya Jammeh took power in 1994, was defeated by Adama Barrow in the 2016 presidential election, and refused to step down until regional countries forced him from office.
+Barrow decided to serve his full term until 2021, breaking a pledge to leave after three years, and won a second term in 2021 as head of the National People’s Party.
+The government encourages Chinese investment and has signed a duty-free trade agreement with Beijing.
+Heavy dependence on exports of peanuts leaves the economy vulnerable to price fluctuations and market shocks.